GSG-FC02/ToDoApp-Amira-Omar/README.md

 ## Full Proccess:

-   1. Setching and agreeing on the layout of the To-Do List.
+   1. Scetching and agreeing on the layout of the To-Do List.
-   2. Agree on the 3 main factors: html, css, javascript.
+   2. Agreeing on the 3 main factors: html, css, javascript.
    3. Divide the work between both team members.
-   4. Creating repository and issues.
+   4. Creating a repository and issues.
    5. Getting to work.
    6. Upload.
    7. Merge.